Municipal socialism: In the United Kingdom

+Throughout the decade or so following the end of the First World War, the Labour Party won control of many municipalities in local elections; enabling it to carry out important reforms on a local level in areas such as housing, social welfare, and working conditions.

+During the Great Depression, councils that were led by the Labour Party made great efforts to protect unemployed people from the worst effects of the slump, and sought to ensure that the public assistance system for the needy was made as generous as possible.
+In Durham and Glamorgan, the Labour administrations paid more than the minimum while operating the means test in a more humane way.
+In Hackney, the London Labour Party secretary and London County Council leader Herbert Morrison carried out measures to deal with the effects of joblessness.
+In Nelson, the Labour council of the 1930s invested in services like education and child welfare.
+In Glasgow, Patrick Dollan's Glasgow corporation undertook a slum-clearance programme that resulted in the construction of some 200,000 homes between 1934 and 1939.
+In Barnsley, the school-leaving age was raised by six months in order to promote education and keep some 500 teenagers off the unemployment figure.
+In addition, priority was given to housing construction and slum clearances.

 More recently, the term refers to attempts in the 1980s in British cities by left-wing figures in the British Labour Party to resist the curtailment of local government powers by Margaret Thatcher's right-wing Conservative central government during the rate-capping rebellion.
 This movement was also known as "local socialism" or the "new urban left".
 Examples of such local authorities included the Greater London Council under "Red" Ken Livingstone, Lambeth council under "Red" Ted Knight and Linda Bellos, Liverpool council under Derek Hatton and Sheffield council (sometimes referred to as "the People's Republic of South Yorkshire") under David Blunkett.
 These authorities were often derided as "loony left" by Conservative supporting tabloid newspapers.

 Recently, some media outlets have identified a resurgence of municipal socialism in places like Preston.
 The New Statesman has also called the policies of the town "new municipalism" and "community wealth building" alongside that of municipal socialism.
 Both The Economist and New Statesman tie the projects to Jeremy Corbyn's leadership of the Labour Party.

+In Germany

+The Social Democratic Party of Germany, which was established in the late Nineteenth Century, gave particular attention to carrying out reforms at the local level, founding a tradition of community politics which intensified after 1945.
+The establishment of local labour exchanges and the introduction of unemployment benefits can be credited in part to the SPD.
+In 1913, the number of Social Democrats on municipal and district councils approached 13,000.
+As noted by Heinrich Potthoff and Susanne Miller:

+Here, and in their work in the administration of industrial insurance, in community employment offices and courts of arbitration, lay one of the roots of the gradual penetration by the Social Democrats of the imperial German state.